richardschoen/howtostuff/acsautomation/readme.md

 ### Download physical file QIWS/QCUSTCDT to Excel file using Data Transfer Request File
 Set DSPSTDOUT(*YES) to see stdout log info if you are testing interactivly.
 Use a transfer request file stored in ```/acsautomation/profiles```.
+File to download and field definition file name (.fdfx) names stored in the (.dtfx) file.
 ```
 QSHEXEC CMDLINE('cd /acsautomation;java -jar acsbundle.jar
 /PLUGIN=download /acsautomation/profiles/testout.dtfx')